 Travellers cheques are preprinted cheques for fixed amounts.
 They can be used when you’re on holiday in place of cash, or can be exchanged for cash while you’re away.

-Travellers' cheques can be issued in sterling or in foreign currencies, and - depending on which country you are visiting – you may be able to spend them at your hotel, in shops and in restaurants.
-Alternatively, you’ll be able to swap your travellers' cheques for local money at banks and bureaux de change.
+Travellers cheques can be issued in sterling or in foreign currencies and, depending on the country you are visiting, you may be able to spend them at your hotel, or in shops and restaurants.
+Alternatively, you’ll be able to swap your travellers cheques for local money at banks and bureaux de change.

-When you purchase travellers' cheques, you’ll need to sign each one (usually in the top left-hand corner) and take a note of the serial number of every cheque you are issued.
-This is in case your travellers' cheques need to be replaced at a later stage.
+When you purchase travellers cheques, you’ll need to sign each one (usually in the top left-hand corner) and take a note of the serial number of every cheque you are issued.
+This is in case your travellers cheques need to be replaced at a later date.

-The key advantage of travellers' cheques is that they are safer to carry around than cash.
-Provided you have noted down the serial number of each travellers' cheque you were originally issued, you will be able to get your cheques replaced should they be stolen or lost.
+The key advantage of travellers cheques is that they are safer to carry around than cash.
+Provided you have noted down the serial number of each cheque you were originally issued, you will be able to get them replaced should they be stolen or lost.

-Remember to keep your note of the travellers' cheques' serial numbers separate from the cheques themselves.
-If you lose this along with your wallet, for example, you are likely to have difficulty claiming your replacement travellers' cheques.
+Remember to keep your note of the serial numbers separate from the cheques themselves.
+If you lose this along with your wallet, for example, you are likely to have difficulty claiming replacement cheques.

 Getting a good deal on travellers cheques

-If it looks as though this could be significant, you may want to consider other options such as using a debit or credit card for spending overseas.
+If it looks as though this could be significant, you may want to consider other options such as using a debit or credit card for overseas spending.

 Which?
 Money Compare - Best credit cards for overseas spending - compare some of the best deals on the market at Which?
 Money Compare